 In keeping with the Africentric principle of reciprocity, sponsoring the ACHA 50th Anniversary Conference and Gala will provide you and your organization with many benefits in return.The annual ACHA Brunch has traditionally been a very popular event, and with the addition of the 2 day conference, the 50th anniversary marker and our ensuing outreach, we are catering for least 250 attendees.
 Our appreciation of your generous donation will be reciprocated by recognition of you and your organization, as outlined in the accompanying chart.

-Please contact ACHA to confirm your pledge in the following ways:
+You may contact ACHA to confirm your sponsorship in the following ways:

 T. Andrea St Hill-Moore: 647-218-9081